ReDI-School/intro-java/lesson9/school_library.md

 The school library contains 4 classes that model persons, among which there are students and teachers, and homework that teachers can assign to students and students can do.

-Download and copy the classes in your workspace as described in the [README](../libraries/school/README.md) file of the library.
+Download and copy the classes in your workspace as described in the (!!!
+404 File not found !!!)
+[README](../libraries/school/README.md) file of the library.

 ## People greeting each other